All articles

 Won't self-healing hide real bugs?
 This is the most common concern, and the answer is no. Self-healing adapts to structural changes — a renamed class, a moved element.
 It doesn't ignore functional failures.
 If you click "Submit" and the form doesn't submit, that's a real failure and the test reports it.
 The AI isn't suppressing errors; it's just finding elements more reliably.

 Can I retrofit self-healing onto my existing Selenium suite?
 Some tools offer self-healing plugins for Selenium, but they're retroactive — they watch selectors fail, then try to recover.
-TestQala's approach is fundamentally different because there are no selectors to break.
-Check our Selenium vs AI testing comparison for the full picture.
+The most effective approach is no selectors at all.
+Check the Selenium vs AI testing comparison for the full picture.

 How does it handle a major redesign?
 Because there are no stored selectors, even a full redesign is handled on the next run.
 If your login page looks completely different but still has a "Sign In" button, the AI finds it.
 If the flow itself changed (say, login is now a two-step process), then you'd update the test instructions — that's a requirements change, not a UI change.